 - Check your audio before the interview

 - Additionally, test the above by video calling someone and asking for feedback - can they hear you clearly?

-- Look into the camera lense when talking or answering questions
+- Look into the camera lens when talking or answering questions

-- Use your hands to help expression or emphasise points you are making
+- Use your hands to help expression or emphasize points you are making

 - Maintain good eye contact when the other person is talking, occasionally nodding to keep engaged – as verbal acknowledgment can distort the sound and volume of the speaker and you could miss key information

 - Sit at a good distance from the camera

 - Avoid a full face close-up and have part of your upper body on display